This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Though wax stains would be rare on painted walls, it is still a good thing to know the remedies in case the walls are stained by wax.

 Just like melting the glue from stickers, use a hairdryer to melt the wax.
 It is recommended to use maximum heat and grab some paper towels for the melted wax.
 Once hot enough, wipe the area clean and your job is done.

 Just like those crayon marks, your very own graffiti artists can paint the walls with ballpoint pens as well.
 Trying some abrasive cleaner or scrubbing aggressively can damage the paints.
 Let’s check out some other options:

-- Use magic erasers, yes, they work well and comes handy in messy situations.
+- Use magic erasers.
+Yes, they work well and come in handy in messy situations.

 - Try baby wipes!
 These little things work very well on stains and a gentle wipe can do the work.

 - Make a baking soda paste with water.
 Let it sit on the affected area for a few hours and then wipe it off.

 - Very similar to baking soda paste, applying white toothpaste can also work.
 Just keep it for a few minutes and the ink would be gone.

 - For tenacious marks, use rubbing alcohol on a cotton swab.
 Once the spot is gone, gently wash it with dish soap and warm water.